DanMello/react-simpler-forms/README.md

     //props exposed by higher order component
     let formProps = {
-      form: this.props.form,
+      form: this.props.form, //form state
-      updateform: this.props.updateform,
-      disabled: this.props.disabled
-    };
+      updateform: this.props.updateform //method for updating form state };
+    // disabled is also exposed by HOC and is a bool that you can use to disable the submit. let disabled = this.props.disabled;

     return (
       <div>